 Academy for All

-The Academy for All is a free, one-week program for high school underrepresented populations (African-American, Latino and Native American students).
+The Academy for All is a free, one-week virtual program for high school underrepresented populations (Black, LatinX and Native American students).
 It is designed to dispel myths about computer science, intrigue students with the potential of computing and the excitement of problem solving.
 The academy includes team-building activities, educational sessions, and recreation.
-You must be a Texas resident to apply.

 Where/when is the Academy?

 The Academy for All will be held virtually, wherever in the world you are!
 The schedule will be announced soon.
 Students will spend daytime hours working on projects and will have access to academy advisors who can answer questions and help them with their projects throughout the evening.

 Who Can Attend?

 The academy is open to students going into 10th, 11th and 12th grades in Fall 2021.